mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 - Absolutely no harm must be done to native plants or wildlife.
 - Environmental damage will incur heavy fines.

-The forest of mangroves has water less than one metre deep over a sandy floor.
+The forest of mangroves has water less than one meter deep over a sandy floor.
 The water is nutrient-rich and opaque but flows clearer further into the forest where it is filtered by plant life.
-The branches of the mangroves reach up to three metres overhead.
+The branches of the mangroves reach up to three meters overhead.
 Small aquatic creatures hide among the exposed roots of the mangroves whilst flyers nest in the canopy.
 The network of waterways is navigable by small craft, although the forest itself is dense and difficult to traverse on foot.